Image

 The Program on Applied Security Studies aims to:

-A wide variety of social events supplement this academic program in order to facilitate the development of lasting relationships among young security professionals with many decades of public service ahead of them.
+A wide variety of social events supplement the PASS academic program, in order to facilitate the development of lasting relationships among participants who are young security professionals with many decades of public service ahead of them.
+Some of these events might take place on a weekend or in the evening.
+One of the field study trips includes one weekend as well.

 Language Requirement

-The PASS course is offered in English only and the required ECL is 80+ or the equivalent level ALCPT, NATO STANAG, TOEFL, CEFR or university courses.
-If ECL testing is not possible given COVID-19 restrictions, GCMC can waive the ECL and will accept verification of oral proficiency from the Embassy.
-For a limited amount of participants we will offer an Enhanced Learning English Course (ELEC) in advance of PASS to reach the required ECL.
+The PASS course is offered in English only and requires ECL 80+ or the equivalent level in ALCPT, NATO STANAG, TOEFL, CEFR, or university courses.
+If ECL testing is not possible, GCMC can waive the ECL and accept verification of English oral proficiency from the Embassy.
+For a limited number of participants, GCMC will offer a 4-week Enhanced Learning English Course (ELEC) in advance of PASS to help participants reach the language requirement.

 Course Details